chakib-belgaid/powerapi-g5k/README.md

 the default name will be **container_tag**

-but you can specify it with the option -n
+but you can specify it with the option `-n`

         .tester.sh -n mytest chakibmed/sleep 5

 will give the name **mytest** to the container

-To check the name of the container you can run
+To check the name of the container, you can run

         docker ps

-## get the measures
+## Get the power consumptions

-you'll find the measure in a collection named **recap"machinename"** a mongodb database situated in the address "mongodb://serveraddres:serverport"
+You will find the measure in a collection named **recap"machinename"** a mongodb database situated in the address "mongodb://serveraddres:serverport"

-for more details check the following [file](computeConso.ipynb)
+For more details check the following [file](computeConso.ipynb)

-#### remark
+#### Remarks

-1. you can find more details such as the power consumption during the time ..etc in the second part [file](computeConso.ipynb)
+1. You can find more details, such as the power consumption during the time, etc., in the second part [file](computeConso.ipynb)

-2. you find here a jupyter client that uses pymongo to consult the database
+2. You find here a jupyter client that uses *pymongo* to consult the database

-you can download the docker container
+you can download the Docker container

         docker pull chakibmed/jupyter:notebook

-and to start it run this command
+and start it by running this command

         docker run -d -v "$pwd":/home/jovyan/work --name noptebook -p 8888:8888 chakibmed/jupyter:notebook

-to connect use the authentication link that you'll get from
+to connect, use the authentication link that you will get from

         docker logs notebook